Sambridda/Palm-Oil-System-Design/README.md

 **Instrumentation & HMI**
 - Full sensor schedule: selection, specification, and placement of temperature, level, and flow instruments across all four tanks and the solar loop.
-- HMI design for operator visibility and manual override capability.
+- HMI design for operator visibility, PO-tank designation/dispense workflow, and manual override capability.

 **Hydraulics & Pump Selection**
 - Head loss calculations for the coil circuits and the single-pump solar/primary loop.
 Hand calculations have been initiated; finalisation is deferred until site plumbing routing and the pipe NPS selection are confirmed.